parkjpd/2990-broadway-traders/rounds/round5/algo.md

 > *"Reducing mean reversion exposure (which had generated losses in Round 4)... half-hedged the baskets... limited mean reversion strategy to minimize risk."*

 That is, P3 winners did **not** lean on pair MR in R5.
-We took this as a robustness signal: pair-MR strategies can fail on the eval day in ways the sample doesn't show.
+We took this as a robustness signal as pair-MR strategies can fail on the eval day in ways the sample doesn't show.
 It pushed us toward the more-robust `smooth_v1` over the higher-yield `Y_z17`.

 ### 2. The P3R5 → P4R5 product mapping (manual round)